FB

 3. Only one chain managed to stay connected (thank goodness it did).

 4. They did not twist the chain.
-That’s good.
+That is super good.

 5. Notice the chain length.
 Did the long chain help or hurt?